melkherj/SmartGridProject/README.md

 ```bash
 hdfs -ls /user/melkherj/unprocessed_power_csvs
 ```
-This should report: `No such file or directory.`
+This should report: `No such file or directory.`  If it doesn't, you should either: skip this step and use the existing data, or `hdfs -rmr` the existing data and

 ```bash
 hdfs -copyFromLocal /oasis/projects/nsf/csd181/melkherj/PI_data/PI_datasets/oledb_phase1 /user/melkherj/unprocessed_power_csvs